Friedrich Entress: Capture and death

 Entress was taken prisoner in Austria in May 1945.
 He was transferred to a prison in Gmunden in July.
 After becoming aware of what he'd done, U.S. officials transferred him to a court they had established in the former Dachau concentration camp to stand trial.
 Entress was one of 61 defendants in the first mass Mauthausen-Gusen camp trials in 1946.
 Entress did not testify in his own defense.

 Multiple witnesses said Entress and another SS physician, Waldemar Wolter, participated in the selections of approximately 3000 prisoners.
 On 11 May 1946, all 61 defendants in trial, including Entress, were found guilty of war crimes.
 Two days later, Entress and 57 other defendants were sentenced to death.
 Several months later, Entress filed for clemency, as did his wife on his behalf.
-In an affidavit filed about two weeks before a clemency decision was issued, Entress that he was obeying orders to select sick prisoners and knew those he had selected would be gassed.
+In an affidavit filed about two weeks before a clemency decision was issued, Entress stated that he was obeying orders to select sick prisoners and knew those he had selected would be gassed.

 The clemency report on the 61 defendants was issued on 30 April 1947.
 Of those condemned to death, clemency was denied to 49 convicts, including Entress.
 Having lost their appeals, all but one of the 49 convicts (one person won a last-minute stay of execution, and was hanged separately in June) who were denied clemency were hanged at Landsberg Prison between 27 and 28 May 1947.
 Entress was hanged on 28 May.